 On 8 February 2016, Denise was awarded with a Doctor of Philosophy.
 Her PhD is titled, 'Towards a New Cultural Paradigm – Fashion Blogging as a Metamodern Practice’.
 Denise studied the rise of the fashion blogger, where she looked at how bloggers used digital media as a form of metamodern expression.

 Prof Tony Scharito, from the University of Macau, examined Dr Tan’s thesis and he consistently praised the novel theoretical engagement and strong execution of the research.
 He complemented Dr Tan on how she ‘theoretically applied the concepts in a consistent and meticulous way’ and noted that she had demonstrated a clear, comprehensive and thorough understanding of the concepts and the issues involved in the theoretical area of Bourdieu’s forms of capital.

 Join us as we congratulate Dr Denise Mohan Tan.
-She will definitely be a great ambassador for UON and UON Singapore.
+She will definitely be a great ambassador.
 Congratulations!